 And for those of you who don’t know about the USO, they are a private organization dating back to 1941 dedicated to lifting the spirits of America’s troops and their families.
 That being said, it was a two way street as I couldn’t help but be lifted up myself meeting our soldiers (insert “God Bless The USA” here).
 I know that sentiment has the makings of a Bette Midler song (in a good way), but it’s the truth!
 So if you ever get the chance to be involved with the USO, do it.
 If anything, it reminds you of the sacrifice that these young men and women have given to serve and protect our country.

-One of my favorite moments came during our final stop at Fort Myer to visit members of the honor guard.
+One of my favorite moments came during our final stop at Fort Myer to visit members of the USAF Honor Guard.
 When we got to the USO center, we came upon an unsuspecting soldier watching “Regular Show” on their big screen TV.
 He told us later that he thought we were a just a couple of dudes who wanted to watch cartoons with him.
 But once Rob opened his mouth as Pinky, it was like his tough guy exterior melted and he was transformed back into a little kid eating cereal in front of the TV.
 From there, a good number of soldiers gathered around us and hung out while I drew pictures of Johnny Bravo and Rob called their friends and families as Pinky.

 One soldier even ran back to his room because he just so happened to have a Pinky Christmas Stocking which he got Rob to sign!
 Talk about a serendipitous moment!
 At one point, two girls came by and said, “We were going to go bowling next door until we heard that you guys were here.
 This is way better than bowling!”

 I love that we were “way better than bowling.”

 During our visit, we had the privilege of dropping by several military institutions including Fort Belvoir, Fort Meade , Indian Head, and Joint Base Anacostia Bolling where we took part in Deployed Family Fun Day.